Alastair is an experienced public speaker and educator and can give community talks on a range of story-related topics:

 Alastair has a deep interest in the way that place is given meaning through story, perhaps an interest that has deep roots in the Anglo-Saxon settlement of his home county of Kent in the 5th century, and where (even today) a person’s tribe is determined from which side of the River Medway they hail – a complex question of identity for someone born on one side of the river and raised on the other.
 This talk brings together traditional tale and domestic anecdote, historical account and family story, to build a picture of how humans shape their stories to fit the landscape that surrounds them.

-Alastair wasn’t diagnosed as a dyslexic learner until his mid-thirties, but it was a diagnosis that made sense of much of his life-experience.
-Perhaps a career focused on oral storytelling makes sense for a dyslexic learner as a means of avoiding working with print but, despite this, Alastair is a published author, achieved a doctorate, and worked as an academic in the field of language and literacy education.
+Alastair wasn’t diagnosed as a dyslexic learner until his mid-thirties, but it was a diagnosis that helped him to understand much of his life-experience.
+Perhaps a career focused on oral storytelling makes sense for a dyslexic learner as a means of avoiding print but, despite this, Alastair is a published author, holds a doctorate, and worked as an academic in the field of language and literacy education.
 In this talk, Alastair not only explores some themes around the impact of dyslexia on his life (including poor spelling and slow reading) but also celebrates the gift of dyslexia in some of its lesser-known traits (such as being able to think in three dimensions).